www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * [ ] Speed up deployment via parallel module builds with mvnd.
 * [ ] Log public server availability via dedicated hardware.
 ## Done Tasks
+* [x] Check acme4j error on service restart. -> This error does not seem to happen anymore.
+Maybe this was a network error.
 * [x] Upgrade Debian.
 * [x] Require authorization for `net/splitcells/website/layout/build.html`
     * [x] Implement a new ProjectsRendererExtension for this. -> BuildLayoutExtension is the new implementation.